EmmanuelAweJr/LetsGoToTheMovies2/README.md

  <body>
 </html>

 The project will focus on comparing and contrasting specific attributes from a substantial movie dataset.
 When you think of movies, often times we only think of going to the movies as a movie-goer.
 However, there is an entire area of analysis that is beyond just the movie-goer experience.
 In this study we will focus on evaluating the other attributes of the movie experience.
 We will consider the following: Movie Rank, Genre, Year, Runtime, Rating, Votes, Revenue and Metascore.
-Additionally, there will also be an evaluation of the movie-goer experience as well.
-A small susbest of the entire dataset will be used for this analysis.
-There will be a more expasive discussion of this evaluation later.
+The attribute Metascore from the dataset will be used for linear regression analysis.
+There will be a more expansive discussion of this evaluation below.

 <!DOCTYPE html>
 <html>